jgrantps/doc-helper/README.md

 To use this application locally, clone this repository onto your computer and run ```bundle ```.

+run ```yarn install --check-files ``` ensure the javascript elements of the Tailwind css framework are set up properly.

 navigate to ```node_modules/tailwindcss/components.css``` and paste in the following styling to achieve highlighted error fields:

 ```